“You can fool too many of the people too much of the time” (James Thurber).

 People are not living longer or better lives than before.
 This is a trick of the medical community.

 This statement always shocks me.
 Once you have family members who have been helped by traditional medicine, you realize that this type of statement has absolutely no basis in reality.
 My grandmother, for example, came down with juvenile diabetes soon after insulin treatments were created.
 She would have died if she had missed that by a year or so.
-My mom has had cancer four times and was saved four times.
+My mom, being BRCA1+, had cancer several times and had a longer life than she would have had in the "olden days," by receiving cancer treatments throughout her life.
 These types of claims are easy to dispute, even just by looking at the current lifespan compared to decades ago, and the amount of seniors alive today, and their quality of life with better medications.

 I did not need to go to medical school to learn what I know.